Commentary article by Adam Walder

 Journalists in Luxembourg really have a duty also not to blow stories out of proportion.
 Yes this is the same worldwide, but just two articles on the same subject can be construed as an 'epidemic' here.

-If we look the very serious and delicate subject of child sexual attacks and possible kidnapping attempts and the fact that there have in the past been reported cases in the country, the role of a Luxembourg journalist is of hyper importance here.
+As an example, if we look the very serious and delicate subject of child sexual attacks and possible kidnapping attempts and the fact that there have in the past been reported cases in the country, the role of a Luxembourg journalist is of hyper importance here.

 While it is not only our job but our duty to report this news, it is also to be objective and not create panic when not merited.
 After two reports of alleged attacks with very little information to work on, we already received comments like “what's happening in Luxembourg?” or "I thought Luxembourg was a safe place!"
 Suddenly the whole country becomes the police which is a good thing, but it is very easy to slip into drama reporting, something that quickly becomes amplified in Luxembourg again because of its size.